Navigating Methylation in Clinical Practice: Hormones, Neurotransmitters and Immunity

 Schedule of Events (All Times in EST)

-10:00am-11:00am EST– Introduction of Methylation and Epigenetics (within this sections specifically CYP enzymes will be looked at in relationship to top prescribed pharmacotherapy in the US in relationship to chronic disease)- 0.5 RX hrs for this part to look at pharmacotherapy processed by CYP1A1, CYP1A2, CYP1B1, CYP2D6, CYP3A4 and inducers as well as inhibitors; information will also be looked at in relationship to multiple pharmacotherapy that falls under each category and potential side effects- Presenters: Leah Hollon and Katie Lundberg
+10:00am-11:00am EST– Introduction of Methylation and Epigenetics (within this sections specifically CYP enzymes will be looked at in relationship to top prescribed pharmacotherapy in the US in relation to chronic disease)- 0.5 RX hrs for this part to look at pharmacotherapy processed by CYP1A1, CYP1A2, CYP1B1, CYP2D6, CYP3A4 and inducers as well as inhibitors.
+This section will include discussing pharmacotherapy and their potential side effects- Presenter: Leah Hollon

 11:00am-11:15am EST– Break

-11:15am-12:15pm EST- Epigenetics and Neurotransmitter Regulation- 0.25 RX for this part for RX CE, will address pharmacotherapy in relationship to specific methylation enzyme variations that relate to neurological health (anxiety, depression, Parkinson’s, dementia)- Katie Lundberg
+11:15am-12:15 pm EST- Epigenetics and Neurotransmitter Regulation- 0.25 RX for this part for RX CE, will address pharmacotherapy in relationship to specific methylation enzyme variations impacting neurological health (anxiety, depression, Parkinson’s, dementia)- Leah Hollon

 12:15-12:30pm EST– Break

-12:30pm-1:30pm EST– Epigenetics and Hormonal Regulation- 0.25 RX for this part to specifically look at pharmacotherapy’s role on hormones that directly impact MAO, COMT, CBS and again CYPs – Presenters: Leah Hollon and Katie Lundberg
+12:30pm-1:30 pm EST– Epigenetics and Hormonal Regulation- 0.25 RX for this part to specifically look at pharmacotherapy’s role on hormones that directly impact MAO, COMT, CBS and again CYPs – Presenters: Leah Hollon

 1:30pm-2:45pm EST– Lunch